parasav/node-scheduler-demo/README.md

 node-scheduler-demo
 ===================

-Demo of dhtmlxScheduler with NodeJs + MongoDB as backend
+Demo of dhtmlxScheduler with NodeJs + ArangoDB as backend

 ### How to start